 What if I’d rather manage my money on my own?
 Do I really need to work with a planner?

 Readers, do you have financial planners?
-How did you find them — and have you ever decided to switch financial planners, or to stop using one you’ve chosen?
+What are your best tips for finding a financial planner — and have you ever decided to switch financial planners, or to stop using one you’ve chosen?